-You need to create a good profile picture and description text, and try out a few different ideas before you settle on something good.
+- Social networks can take some time to understand and find a way that feels comfortable to you.
+You need to create a good profile picture and description text and try out a few different ideas before you settle on something good.
 People won’t follow you unless you sound legitimate and interesting.
 Put a link to your work and say briefly what you do.
-When you first start, watch how others use Twitter and learn from their techniques until feel confident you know what youre doing.
-There is a quirky etiquette around Twitter and followers: some people will only follow you once you follow them, and only about 20% of people on Twitter do most of the tweeting.
+When you first start, watch how others use social networks and learn from their techniques until you feel confident you know what you’re doing.
+There is a quirky etiquette on these platforms: some people will only follow you once you follow them, and only about 20% of people on Twitter do most of the tweeting.
 If you want to be a ‘leader’ in Twitter then you do need to tweet a lot, retweet and join in discussions.

-Follow curators for insights into who and how they work.
+- Look at users previous posts to decide if you want to follow them.
+Follow curators for insights into who they work with and how they work.
 Start by following all the artists information sources like a-n, Artquest, Axisweb, DACS, Q-Art plus the galleries and magazines you are interested in, and check who they are following for ideas on others to connect to.
 You can also follow your favourite artists and friends.

-Often artists tweet from art conferences and events which means you can join in with them directly, as a conversation is taking place.
+- Make friends by responding to conversations.
+Often artists post from art conferences, exhibitions and events which means you can join in with them directly, as a conversation is taking place.
 Binita mostly meets new people on Twitter by engaging in these conversations..

+- Show and share.
 Sharing work in progress, a new show or an exhibition you have enjoyed offers an insight into your work and inspiration, building audiences who are interested in the same things that you are.

-5. Beware the Twitterstorm
+- Beware the Twitterstorm

 Remember that anything you tweet can be retweeted and shared endlessly: what you write becomes part of the public domain, so never write anything you wouldn’t say to someone’s face or to a large audience.

-See also a-n’s video guide to Twitter for artists below.
+See also a-n’s video guide to Twitter for artists below

 To draw attention to the difficulty of maintaining a blog long-term, artist Cory Archangel produced a blog listing blog posts written to apologise for not blogging.

-Many artists integrate a blog into their website for news or social content to keep this separate from a portfolio or artists statement, and ensure their content is not hosted on social platforms that may impose automatic licensing on their images.
+Many artists integrate a blog into their website for news or social content to keep this separate from their portfolio or artists statement, and ensure their content is not hosted on social platforms that may impose automatic licensing on their images.